awwx/meteor-wiki/New-Template-API.md

 # New Template API

+### This API was released in Meteor 0.4.0.

-The API documented on this page can be found on the `spark` branch.
+The latest versions of these APIs can be found in the [official docs](http://docs.meteor.com/#templates_api) and the [Spark wiki page](https://github.com/meteor/meteor/wiki/Spark).

 ## Introduction